yixianwang/yixian-site/content/notes/interview_self_introduction.md

 My expertise basically like the core java concept, and (I am) familiar with those popular frameworks such as Spring Boot, Spring MVC, Spring Security, Spring Data JPA, Hibernate, Kafka, JUnit, and so on.
 And for front-end, I have experience using React and also Angular.
-I also have hands-on experience on building robust MicroService architecture.
+I also have hands-on experience on building robust MicroService architecture with AWS cloud.
 > just add a brief idea like what industry have I participated in. like what project I have worked on.

 ## 2. My most recent project
 In my most recent project I contribute(d) to a system called ADS, which is stand for Analytics Dashboard System.
 And it is designed to satisfy the company’s data analysis needs.
 And Initially the ADS was designed in a monolithic architecture.
-And my project is aim to basic decompose the whole architecture into MicroService.
+And my project is aim to basic decompose the whole architecture into MicroService and deploy the system on AWS.
 And to enhance the scalability and flexibility of the whole system.

 I am in charge of the order functionality for this project, including order trending service, real-time order analysis service, and promotion analysis service.

 The order functionalities basically is handle like the order data on different dimensions for analysis purpose.

 the order trending MS, it handles the order trending data over time in (daily, weekly, monthly, and so on).